 |See the draft London, Ont.
 Transportation Master Plan at Smart Moves Open House.|

 I thanked him.
 My failing, old heart thanked him.
 I climbed the stairs onto the bus and slumped down in the first seat.
 The very next day, I dropped off my fare at the bus terminal on Highbury Ave.
-I may not take the bus regularly but I think London Transit is a fine operation.
-That driver's kindness won me over.
+I may not take the bus regularly but I think London Transit is a fine operation thanks to that driver's kindness.

 Now, the London Transit Commission (LTC) is going to try and win not just my respect but my business.
 The LTC is unveiling the new Transportation Master Plan (TMP) May 16 in the Carousel Room at Western Fair.
 The promise is to put BRT at the core of the latest proposal for curing London's mass transit ills.